meeshkan/hmt/README.md

 ## Collect recordings of API traffic

-To build a Meeshkan spec, you must first **collect** recordings of server traffic and/or OpenAPI server specs.
+Let's look at how to build a Meeshkan spec.
+First, you have to **collect** recordings of server traffic and/or OpenAPI server specs.

 To record API traffic, the Meeshkan CLI provides a `record` mode that captures API traffic using a proxy.